State Policy Advocacy Clinic

 About the Program

 The clinic prioritizes projects that advance rural equity and human rights, particularly for populations who traditionally have been underrepresented in the political process.
 Students in the clinic work with faculty from across the university to help translate their substantive policy expertise into actionable state policies.
-The clinic is also pleased to have partnerships with a wide range of local, state-wide, and national stakeholders, with whom students collaborate closely.
+The clinic is also pleased to have partnerships with a wide range of local, state-wide, and national stakeholders, including many community-based organizations led by people with lived experience.

 While the clinic focuses on New York state, clinical partners in other states frequently look to the clinic for research regarding novel ideas and “best practices” adopted in New York that can be shared in other states.
 Likewise, students in the clinic devote substantial time and energy to researching which policies in other states have been effective and could be adopted in New York.

 Students earn course credit in the clinic and are expected to devote a total of twelve hours per week to the clinic.
-Beginning in Fall 2023, the clinic will require a two-semester commitment.
+The clinic requires a two-semester commitment.

 Clinic Students in the News